 2 Have a minimum GPA of 3.0.
 If a student is newly admitted, the admission GPA is considered for this requirement.
 A student must also maintain a minimum GPA of 3.0 during their appointment.
 Appointing departments may also require a higher GPA.

 3 Be enrolled in at least 6 graduate level units.
 Undergraduate, Outreach, or audited courses do not satisfy this requirement.
 Appointing departments may also require a higher enrollment.

 Appointing departments may also have additional criteria that a graduate student must meet in order to be appointed into a Graduate Assistant/Associate position.
 Note that TA and RA positions are ordinarly not available to students until their second semester of study.

 For more information on eligibility, please consult the GA Manual.
 For more information on the benefits provided to GAs, please visit Benefits of Employment.
 For any questions or concerns regarding this information, please contact firstname.lastname@example.org

 Qualified Tuition Reduction/Educational Assistance Program

 For eligible active and officially retired employees, their spouses and dependent children The Arizona Board of Regents provides a Qualified Tuition Reduction (QTR) and Educational Assistance Program (EAP) that enables eligible individuals to enroll in courses of study at reduced tuition rates.
-The QTR/EAP is reciprocal among the three state universities and may be used for regular semesters (Spring and Fall), winter session or summer sessions (Pre-Session, Summer I and Summer II).
+You can read more about QTR on the UA Educational Benefits page.